Featuring

 John Neal & Amanda Swan Neal

 John Neal was born on the banks of Africa’s Blue Nile River.
-At the age of 22 his love of adventure and travel fueled a desire to sail to the South Pacific from Seattle aboard his 27′ sloop.
+At the age of 22 he sailed to the South Pacific from Seattle aboard his 27′ sloop.
 Log of Mahina chronicled his voyage and adventures and became a best seller.
-To answer the question he was frequently asked, “How can I do what you did?” he conducted his first of now 146 Offshore Cruising Seminars in 1976.
+John conducts Offshore Cruising Seminars since 1976.
 In 1990, to meet the demand for hands-on offshore instruction, John established Mahina Expeditions with the goal of sharing his knowledge of ocean voyaging in a safe and supportive environment.
-John has conducted 164 sail-training expeditions aboard his Hallbery-Rassy 42, Mahina Tiare II & his Hallberg-Rassy 46, Mahina Tiare III, sailing over 313,000 miles in the South Pacific, Caribbean, Patagonia, Antarctica, Atlantic, Scandinavia and the Arctic.
+John has conducted 164 sail-training expeditions, sailing over 313,000 miles in the South Pacific, Caribbean, Patagonia, Antarctica, Atlantic, Scandinavia and the Arctic.

 Amanda Swan Neal grew up in Auckland, New Zealand and sailed to Vancouver as a teenager aboard a boat she helped her family build.
-Upon returning to New Zealand, she became a sailmaker for Hoods and transferred professions to rigging with Noake’s Rigging in Sydney, Australia then Southern Spars in NZ.
-In 1990 she completed The Whitbread Around the World Race (now The Volvo Race) as rigger aboard Maiden, the first all-women Whitbread boat.
+Upon returning to New Zealand, she became a sailmaker and rigger.
+In 1990 she completed The Whitbread Around the World Race (now The Volvo Race) aboard Maiden, the first all-women Whitbread boat.
 Amanda’s 271,000 miles of international sailing include two Sydney-Hobart Races, numerous international regattas and seven Cape Horn roundings intermixed with a ten year involvement in tall ship sail-training.
-Upon meeting John in 1994 she joined Mahina Tiare for the Cape Horn and Antarctic expeditions.
-She is author of The Essential Galley Companion and since 2005 has written the monthly Galley Essentials column in 48 North magazine.
-Amanda enjoys introducing women to the joys of the cruising lifestyle and her personal interests include Celtic step dancing, photography, triathlon training and sewing.
-She holds a NZ Commercial Launchmaster’s license.
+In 1994 she joined John aboard Mahina Tiare.
+She is author of The Essential Galley Companion and writes the monthly Galley Essentials column in 48 North magazine.

 Amanda and John spend seven months at sea annually.
 When not at sea, they enjoy winter kayaking from their home near Victoria.
 Their website is: www.mahina.com